 Sandeel is a generic term for a number of small species which are found all around the UK.
 The two most common are the greater sandeel (Hyperoplus lanceolatus) and the lesser sandeel (Ammodytes tobianus) .
 The lesser sandeel is by far the most common, but the greater sandeel is the most likely to be caught by anglers using rod and line.
-Sandeel are found in massive numbers all around the UK where they form a vital part of the marine ecosystem as they provide a food source for many fish and other marine creatures.
+Sandeel is found in massive numbers all around the UK where they form a vital part of the marine ecosystem as they provide a food source for many fish and other marine creatures.
 Sandeel favour shallow inshore waters over sandy seabeds and can be found around beaches, estuaries, harbours and piers.
 Both greater and lesser sandeel live their whole lives close to the shore and are rarely found in water deeper than twenty metres.
 For their winter hibernation (and when not feeding) sandeel bury themselves down to depths of twenty to thirty centimetres into the sand and sediment of the seabed – hence the name of sandeel.
 They also do this when threatened by predators.
 On very low tides it is possible to dig sandeels out of the sand of the inter-tidal zone.
-Despite their name sandeels are not true eels and are in fact fish species.
-For this reason, sand lance (or launce) is the technically correct term to call this species.
+Despite their name, sandeels are not true eels and are in fact fish species.
+For this reason, sand lance (or launce) is an alternative name for this species.
 However, sandeel seems to have stuck and is the name that is widely used by anglers and the general public today.

 - Scientific name: Hyperoplus lanceolatus

 - Also known as: Launce, Sand Lance, Great Sand Eel

 - Size: up to 14ins/35cm.
 UK Shore caught typically 8 – 11ins.

 - UK minimum size: 20cm/8in

 - Distribution: All around the UK over sandy, shingle and light gravel seabeds.